-This online database can be used to access planning and building records and general information as described below.
+The eTRAKiT online database can be used to access planning and building records and general information as described below.
 Note: Some older records may not be in the database.
 If you are not finding the information you are looking for on a property, please contact the Planning and Building Department.
-Please see the link below for general imformation about when permits are required.

 Provides information on a given parcel, including Zoning and General Plan Land Use designations, Assessor Data (such as lot size), and FEMA Floodplain designations.
 Note: most data provided in this databased is obtained from the Marin County Assessor’s Office, please contact their office should you have questions about the accuracy of the data.

 Provides a history of past and active building permits on a given parcel.
 This database contains records dating from approximately November 2012 to the present.
 For prior history of building permits for a parcel, please contact the building department by email firstname.lastname@example.org to research permitting prior to 2012